-To do that, all you need to do is add water and watch these alternative sandbags miraculously expand so they are ready for all kinds of sandbagging duties from providing flood barriers for doors to flood protection for offices and commercial buildings.
+For FloodSax to work all you need to do is add water and watch these alternative sandbags miraculously expand so they are ready for all kinds of sandbagging duties from providing flood barriers for doors to flood protection for offices and commercial buildings.

 The semi-porous inner liner within FloodSax contains a special gelling polymer which absorbs the water to become taut and is an ideal flood management technique for those looking for highly effective solutions to flooding.

 They can be expanded in water in a bath, sink, bucket, hosepipe or even the floodwater itself.
 Once the water is in there, it stays there and the bags act just like sandbags to keep floods at bay.
 They are designed so they mould into doorways to keep floodwater out.